RudyR88/Frontend-Mentor-Challenges-Newbie/README.md

 </p>

 ## Interactive rating component
-*This is a nice, small project to practice handling user interactions and updating the DOM.
-Perfect for anyone who has learned the basics of JavaScript!*
+*"This is a nice, small project to practice handling user interactions and updating the DOM.
+Perfect for anyone who has learned the basics of JavaScript!"*

 **Try Challenge:** [Challenge](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI)